Monday, 9 May 2022

 The son loves dried fish bharta, availability of Arum Plant in the island was a discovery made after he re-located to another country!
 To be safer, I kept his other favourites in the platter; "mochar ghonto, dal, dhonepata-mushurir dal er bora"!

 All my life, I have heard the family veterans saying we should have everything seasonal.
-About this KHARKOL PATA BATA, they say it has medicinal properties; it lessens the pain in our body!
+KHARKOL PATA BATA, has medicinal properties that lessens body aches, they say!
 WIKI calls it Bengal Arum, that is an aroid!
-Please do not ask me further, I fear in-depth studies & research!
-I do not need many things to be happy in life; a few lipsticks, sari, dresses; the freedom to buy them anytime; the freedom to eat what I want are all what I want!
+Do not ask me further, I fear in-depth studies & research!
+I do not need many things to be happy in life; a few lipsticks, sari, dresses; the freedom to buy them anytime; the freedom to eat what I want when!
 Bengali bata-buti / paste / bharta are not exactly the way I cooked this.
-It is so because I do not use the traditional "shil-nora" to paste stuffs; I use a blender!
-I do not maintain a class, standard per say; when my tribe goes for coffee in the Starbucks or hangout at the Isetan; all I am happy about is a bowlful of "Panta Bhaat" / Fermented Rice with air-fried potato & onion fry!
+I do not use the traditional "shil-nora" to paste stuffs; I use a blender!
+I do not maintain a class, standard per say; when my tribe goes for coffee in the Starbucks or hangout at the Isetan; I am happy with a bowlful of "Panta Bhaat" / Fermented Rice with air-fried potato & onion fry!
 I avoided using a gallon of oil but look at the amount of rice!
 It was my lunch today!

-Bengal Arum Leaves Bharta / Kharkol or Ghatkol Pata Bata is said to be eaten among few tribal societies of Bengal.
-I do not know if my family name had been associated with any tribe or not, but I have seen the rustic of recipes being cooked in the family!
-Crossing half century, I am just loving to have them.
+Bengali Arum Leaves Bharta / Kharkol or Ghatkol Pata Bata is said to be eaten among the tribals of Bengal.
+I do not know if my family belongs to any tribe or not, but I have seen the rustic recipes being cooked in the family!
+Crossing half century, I am loving to have them.
 I am loving this vegetarian Bengali platter; the vegan, gluten-free leaf paste; banana blossom stir fry, lentil curry & fritters.
 My not so Bengali son can have a dal & bhaja meal with love, but on some days!

 INGREDIENTS :